elixir-lang/elixir/docs/2_diving_in.md

     iex> if true, do: 1 + 2
     3

 Since the key-value argument is the last argument, the brackets are optional.
-Those are all equivalent:
+These are all equivalent:

     iex> if true, do: 1 + 2
     3